Ed’s AV Handbook

 It’s a dark day when someone who coveted a high-performance video experience exits a ‘big box’ dismayed and empty-handed.
 On the bright side manufacturers, big promotional spending is drawing customers from their homes to the streets.
 And that creates an opportunity for AV professionals to take a ‘free ride’ on their big spending and grab unfulfilled customers on the rebound.

 It’s not easy.
 It requires a disciplined innovative promotional strategy.
-But when you do — be prepared to greet customers with a clear understanding of the relevant technologies, the installation requirements, and compatibility issues.
+But when you do — be prepared to greet customers with a clear understanding of the relevant technologies, installation requirements, and compatibility issues.
 Then set a stage to demonstrate your expertise.
 Part 2 ‘Buzzword Noise Reduction’ will lead the way.

 Next / Part 2